 Chemistry is a popular choice at A Level, with a large proportion of pupils going on to study Chemistry and Chemistry related courses at Oxbridge and Russell Group Universities.
 Mill Hill follows the Edexcel syllabus which is traditional in style and which offers ample opportunity for experimental work above what is required in core practicals.
 The course is structured as a two year linear course that extends and develops the ideas encountered in GCSE Chemistry.

-Chemistry at Advanced GCE Level is a prerequisite for many courses at university and for many areas of employment.
+Chemistry at Advanced A Level is a prerequisite for many courses at university and for many areas of employment.
 It is also a long-established and respected qualification that allows progression into a number of subjects at university that include Natural Sciences, Medicine, Veterinary Science, Agriculture, Biosciences, Pharmacology, Chemical Engineering, Materials Sciences as well as Chemistry.
 Chemistry graduates enter many disciplines and a degree in Chemistry is a qualification that is highly regarded in today’s world: technically adept individuals, problem solvers, numerate individuals and those that can deal with complex and challenging ideas remain essential to our rapidly developing society.